• Skip to main content

 11. Golden Horn

-Pierre Loti Hill by the Golden Horn
+Visitors taking photos from Pierre Loti Hill overlooking the Golden Horn

 Golden Horn is an estuary that separates Beyoglu (New City) from the Fatih (Old City).
 Hotels with large rooms opened on the shores of Golden Horn in recent years.
 You can also consider this area as an alternative to Sirkeci, Sultanahmet and Beyazit, which are in the inner part of the Old City.